BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Introduction

-The existence of the CF-type restriction(s), in the realm of BRST approach to gauge/diffeomorphism invariant theories, is as fundamental at the {\it quantum} level as the existence of the first-class constraints (see, e.g. [13, 14] for details) for the definition of a {\it classical} gauge theory.
-In fact, the first-class constraints generate the {\it classical} infinitesimal and continuous {\it local} gauge symmetry transformations (see, e.g. [13-18] for details) for the systems that belong to the specific class of theories which are known as the gauge theories.
-We pinpoint the CF-type restriction(s) in the context of the (anti-)BRST symmetry transformations corresponding to (i) the local gauge symmetry transformations for the 1D diffeomorphism invariant models of the (non-)SUSY, (non-)interacting and (non-) relativistic particles, and (ii) the local diffeomorphism symmetry transformations of the 1D and 2D models of particles and a specific model of a bosonic string theory [6].
-We exploit the mathematical sophistications of the MBTSA to BRST formalism [8] to derive the (anti-) BRST invariant CF-type restriction(s) in the context of the 1D and 2D diffeomorphism invariant models under consideration in our present review-cum-research article.
+The existence of the CF-type restriction(s), in the realm of BRST approach to gauge/diffeomorphism invariant theories, is as fundamental at the {\it quantum} level as the existence of the first-class constraints (see, e.g. [22, 23] for details) for the definition of a {\it classical} gauge theory.
+In fact, the first-class constraints generate the {\it classical} infinitesimal and continuous {\it local} gauge symmetry transformations (see, e.g. [22-27] for details) for the systems that belong to the specific class of theories which are known as the gauge theories (cf. Appendix D).
+We pinpoint the CF-type restriction(s) in the context of the (anti-)BRST symmetry transformations corresponding to (i) the local gauge transformations for the 1D diffeomorphism invariant models of the (non-)SUSY, (non-)interacting and (non-)relativistic particles, and (ii) the local diffeomorphism symmetry transformations of the 1D and 2D models of the point particles and a specific model of the bosonic string theory [6], respectively.
+We exploit the mathematical sophistication of the MBTSA to BRST formalism [8] to derive (cf. Secs.
+6 and 8 for details) the (anti-)BRST invariant CF-type restriction(s) in the context of the 1D and 2D diffeomorphism invariant models under consideration in our review-cum-research article.